Power Smart water saving tips

 - Thaw frozen foods in the fridge, or use the microwave instead of thawing them under running water.

-- If you must rinse dishes first, use cold water and conserve water with a low-flow 1.5 gallons per minute (gpm) faucet aerator.
+- If you must rinse dishes first, use cold water and conserve water with a low-flow 6 litres per minute faucet aerator.

 - Wash only full loads.
 The dishwasher uses the same amount of water, for full and half full loads.

-- Install water and energy saving faucet aerators and showerheads with a flow rate of 1.5 gpm or less.
+- Install water and energy saving faucet aerators and showerheads with a flow rate of 6 litres (1.5 gallons) per minute or less.
+Look for flow rate information on the packaging or on the device itself to ensure that it is a genuine low-flow product.

 - Insulate the first metre and a half of your water pipes going in and out of your water heater with pipe wrap to reduce heat loss and save energy.